lejo/windows-dev-env/README.md

 ## Setup Windows 10 for Modern Development
-This document outlines how to configure your Windows in a way that it can easily handle development tasks.
+This document outlines how to configure your Windows to handle development tasks.

 ## Install the prerequisites